 Mrs. Reisenden must have been the gardener at Farkas’s house before he moved in, thought Maria.

-“I enjoyed my time at that house,” Verloren said to Maria’s mother.
+“I enjoyed my time at that house,” said Verloren.
 “It was good to do some manual gardening again.
 We have to keep grounded, you know.
 We can’t be high and mighty.”

 Maria gave Mrs. Reisenden her coffee.
 As she turned to walk away, she found herself rolling her eyes which was quite unlike her.
 Maria loved her mother but the difference in their tastes was becoming markedly wider.
 Perhaps, that was only obvious to Maria and not to her mother.